ahmedmagdy512/CIFAR-10-Deep-Learning-Classifier/README.md

 To tackle this classification problem
 # 1 - Data preprocessing:
-A- Load the data , review a sample of it
+A- Load the data , show a sample of the images in the dataset.

-B- Perform one-hot enconding to labels because most machine learning algorithms require numerical input and output variables
+B- Perform normalization for the training data and test data by dividing values in each image by 255 as it's easier for the model that way to have values in range [0,1] than values in range [0,255] C- Perform one-hot enconding to labels because most machine learning algorithms require numerical input and output variables
    After encoding :
    each label will be an array of size 10 as they are 10 classes